Eldoret: Colonial period

-The Uganda Railway extension, from Kibigori toward Uganda, reached Eldoret in 1924, starting a new era of prosperity and growth.
-In 1928, a piped water supply from the Sosiani River was installed.
-In 1933, the East African Power and Lighting Company installed an electricity generator plant.
-By that time, Eldoret had a small airport, and low-cost rental housing had been constructed.
+The extension of the Uganda Railway from Londiani reached Eldoret in 1924, ushering in a period of significant economic and infrastructural development.
+A piped water supply from the Sosiani River was introduced in 1928, followed by the installation of an electricity generation plant by the East African Power and Lighting Company in 1933.
+By this time, Eldoret boasted basic urban infrastructure, including a small airport and government-built low-cost rental housing.